 In case you aren’t familiar with FUTSCOPE, it was a huge thing during FUT 15.
 FUTSCOPE, like FUTHEAD Nexus, used player data collected via EA’s game data section (win ratio, goal difference etc.) to calculate a grade (A+ through F).
 The grade would indicate how good you were.
 Upon recording his results, xtoonator looked his opponents up via FUTSCOPE and recorded their grade.
 He, then, observed that in all the 8 matches that he lost, the opponent had a lower grade.
 This lead him to conclude that there is some sort of bias favoring the inferior player in a match.

 The problem with xtoonator’s line of reasoning is that it relies heavily on the FUTSCOPE’s grade system as a method for determining the skill level of one player relative to another.
-The entire argument rests upon the premise that a player rated A ought to be able to beat a player rated B. But can you make this assumption?
+The entire argument rests upon the premise that a player rated A ought to be able to beat a player rated B because player was higher graded.
+But can you make this assumption?
 FUTSCOPE’s own match prediction algorithm doesn’t use grades this way.
 As a matter of fact, FUTSCOPE itself often predicts the lower graded player as winner: